omarbelkady/Java/MustKnow/README.md

 - Trees are faster to access than a LL because they are non-linear
 - Node: person who holds our data
 - Child Node: person who has a parent
-- Leaf Node: person who has no children
+- Leaf: person who has no children
 - Edge: person who connects two nodes
 - Root: person who is the topmost node
 - Node Height: # of edges from the node to the deepest leaf node